 Do NOT allow product to come in contact with surface waters or to intertidal areas below the mean high water mark.
-Do not contaminate water when cleaning equipment or disposing oxygen transfer between the air and the water
+Do not contaminate water when cleaning equipment or disposing of equipment wash-waters.

 Wastes resulting from use of the product must be disposed of on site or at approved waste sites.